The Biggest Purchase of Your Life Deserves a Certified Master Inspector®

 HVAC duct leaks and airflow dead zones

-Your report is your negotiating tool.
-It needs to be clear, complete, and credible enough to hand to a seller's agent.
+Your report should be clear enough to read on a first pass and detailed enough to share with a contractor or your agent.
 Here's what every inspection report includes.

 Plain-Language Findings

-Every item written for a first-time buyer — not a contractor.
-You'll know what it means, why it matters, and what to do about it.
+Every item written for a first-time buyer, not a contractor.
+You'll know what it means, why it matters, and what to do next.

-Safety hazards, major defects, maintenance items, and informational notes — clearly separated so you know exactly what to prioritize.
+Safety hazards, major defects, maintenance items, and informational notes.
+Clearly separated so you know what to prioritize.

 Unlimited Follow-Up

 Questions after reading the report?
 Call, text, or email anytime.
-You're not on your own after the inspection is done.
+You're not on your own once the inspection is over.

 See a Real Report